- Creating a Vulnerability Report

 Saving Report as Draft: While filling the form, you can save it as a draft so that you do not loose the information accidentally.
 For more information, see saving report as draft

 In Target, select the target that is affected.
 If you do not see the target listed, choose Other.

 Out of Scope Targets: Before selecting Other, see the program’s brief and make sure that the affected target is not listed as Out of Scope or does not include other similar instructions.
 Submitting against a target that is listed as Out of Scope will result in a -1 point adjustment.
 Repeatedly testing outside the approved scope will result in loss of program access or platform privileges.

 Select the Technical Severity of the vulnerability.
 This drop-down displays the options based on VRT (Vulnerability Rating Taxonomy).
 You can type to filter the list by match.

-Enter the location of the vulnerability, such as the URL.
+In URL/Location of vulnerability, specify the location of the vulnerability, such as the URL.
+This is optional.

 Bugcrowd sends you an e-mail that confirms that your submission is received.